VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 ### `--js-linker-path`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Path to the Scala.js linker

 ### `--js-cli-version`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Scala.js CLI version to use for linking (1.1.1-sc6 by default).

 ### `--js-cli-java-arg`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Scala.js CLI Java options

 ### `--js-cli-on-jvm`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Whether to run the Scala.js CLI on the JVM or using a native executable